Main Street (Port Washington, New York): Route description

 From its west end, Main Street begins at Fifth Avenue in Port Washington, as a continuation of North Plandome Road.
 From there, it crosses Stannard's Brook and heads north, entering Port Washington's downtown.
 Upon passing the North Hempstead Town Dock, the road makes a sharp curve to the east, adjacent to Sunset Park.
 It then continues east, intersecting with Shore Road (CR E25) and forming the border between Port Washington and the Incorporated Village of Baxter Estates.
 It then continues east along the border to High Street, where it bends to the southeast before immediately bending back to the east – all still along the border – and passing the Port Washington Public Library and the historic Main Street School before reaching Central Drive (CR C36).

 From Central Drive, Main Street continues east along the border to Mackey Avenue.
-Heading further east from there, Main Street soon is once again entirely within Port Washington, and it eventually intersects Haven Avenue, where access is provided to the adjacent Port Washington LIRR station.
+Heading further east from there, Main Street is soon – once again – entirely within Port Washington, and it eventually intersects Haven Avenue, where access is provided to the adjacent Port Washington LIRR station.
 It then intersects Herbert Avenue, in front of the station, before intersecting South Bayles Avenue immediately thereafter; this intersection provides additional access to the train station.
 From here, Main Street continues east and eventually intersects Port Washington Boulevard (New York State Route 101).

 East of its intersection with NY 101, Main Street becomes LuEsther T. Mertz Plaza, running 0.04 mi east – adjacent to the Port Washington Post Office, before terminating at a dead-end at the entrance to a retail center parking lot; this 200 ft was previously known as Main Street.

 Main Street is classified as a minor arterial highway by the New York State Department of Transportation and is eligible for federal aid.